dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 ## Merge incremental loading

-The `merge` write disposition can be used with two different strategies:
+The `merge` write disposition can be used with three different strategies:
 1) `delete-insert` (default strategy)
 2) `scd2`
+3) `upsert`

 ### `delete-insert` strategy